byDagor/Dagor-Brushless-Controller/docs/firmware/setup_func.md

 # Setup functions

-Initialization of (SimpleFOC)[https://simplefoc.com].
-Visit the ("Writing the code")[https://docs.simplefoc.com/code] section to learn how to configure this function.
+Initialization of [SimpleFOC](https://simplefoc.com).
+Visit the []"Writing the code"](https://docs.simplefoc.com/code) section to learn how to configure this function.

 ```c++
 // Do NOT remove the delays in this function.